The-Complete-Hub/writers-guide/new_contributors/FAQ.md

 We ask that if you would like to repost an already published article on TC Hub elsewhere, it should have proper adjustments, maybe in writing style or pattern.
 The same goes for re-publishing an article that is already published somewhere on TC Hub, make sure it is an improvement of the previously published article.
 This clearly mean that we stand for originality and uniqueness.

 ### How can I contribute to the growth of TC Hub or ask a question?
-You can open an Issue in this Repo, clearly stating your suggestion or otherwise [send us an email:](admin@thecompletehub.tech)
+You can open an Issue in this Repo, clearly stating your suggestion or otherwise We hope this helps you get started and if you need help, please send across an <a href="mailto:admin@thecompletehub.tech">Send us an Email</a>.